1. Home

 What if I choose not to be looked after?

-If you choose not to be looked after you will get a different type of support, but you will still get support.
-As a child in need you will get a social worker who will work with you to agree a support plan.
+If you choose not to be looked after, you will get a different type of support, but you will still get support.
+As a child in need, you will be allocated a social worker.
+They will work with you to assess your current situation and support needs to agree a support plan.

-This means you will both agree what support and help you need and it will include:
+This means you will both agree what support and help you need.
+It will include:

 Where will I live if I choose not to be looked after?

-We will find you a place to live, either:
+We will find you a place to live based on an assessment of your needs.
+This could be:

 Housing advice if you are 18 or over